 From here to there, to everywhere.

 Located 20 minutes south of Seattle, Seattle-Tacoma International Airport is the state’s largest international airport and ninth busiest in the U.S. It serves as a hub for major airlines offering direct and connecting routes to cities throughout Washington, the United States and the world.
 Nearly 50 million passengers fly through Sea-Tac annually.

-Direct international flights are offered by British Airways, Emirates, Lufthansa, ANA, Asiana, All Nippon, Condor, EVA Air, Hainan Airlines, Icelandair, Korean Air.
-Virgin Atlantic and Xiamen.
+Direct international flights are offered by British Airways, Emirates, Lufthansa, ANA, Asiana, All Nippon, Condor, Eurowings, EVA Air, Hainan Airlines, Icelandair, Korean Air, Virgin Atlantic and Xiamen.
 Other carriers at Sea-Tac include Air Canada, Alaska Air, American, Delta, Frontier, Hawaiian, JetBlue, Southwest, Spirit, Sun Country, United and Virgin America, which provide connections to all major U.S. cities, including nonstop flights.

 In the eastern part of the state, Spokane International Airport serves as the gateway, offering direct service and non-stop to many U.S. cities.
 Other international airports, such as Bellingham, provide service to Sea-Tac International as well as other U.S. destinations.